KSterner2/GodMode/README.md

 - **Keyboard Shortcuts**:

   - Use `Cmd+Shift+G` for quick open and `Cmd+Enter` to submit.
+      -WARNING: Some Shortcuts may differ, so be sure to check out what your shortcut is.
   - Customize these shortcuts (thanks [@davej](https://github.com/smol-ai/GodMode/pull/85)!):
     - Quick Open
       - ![image](https://github.com/davej/smol-ai-menubar/assets/6764957/3a6d0a16-7f54-43e5-9060-ec7b2486d32d)